Deltara3/snoocockbot/README.md

 # snoocockbot
 The spiritual successor to AmongUsCockBot.
 (Don't ask why we still update this repo lmao)

+# BOT IS SHUTDOWN INDEFINITELY.
+REPO PLACED IN PUBLIC ARCHIVE.

 ## Why?
 I dunno, it was funny.